renderpci/dedalo/Readme.md

 	-  If all go well you will see a repport with the changes.
 	-  Reload the page 'Administration Tools'.
 Sometimes, if the update differs in several versions, you will need to update the data to each of the intermediate versions (v4.0.9 pass from v4.0.9 to -> v4.0.10, v4.0.10 to -> v4.0.11, etc) when the data and "code files" are in the same version, Dédalo will show that is consistent and stop the upgrade process.
 	-  Log-out and log-in with normal admin user.
-	-  Optional: in the inventory pages (OH, PCI, etc) press the "Update Cache" into the list of the sections for update some changes into the components (this task force to update all components with the new model no 1 to 1), and will apply the changes to the data into the databases.
+	-  Optional: in the inventory pages (OH, PCI, etc) press the "Update Cache" into the list of the sections for update some changes into the components (this task force to update all components with the new model 1 to 1), and will apply the changes to the data into the databases.

 **IMPORT TOPONYMY**